Terraced houses in the United Kingdom: Definition

 The layout of a typical two-up two-down terraced house, including a yard and outside toilet.

 Terraced houses, as defined by various bylaws established in the 19th century, particularly the Public Health Act 1875 (38 & 39 Vict. c.
 55), are distinguished by properties connecting directly to each other in a row, sharing a party wall.
 A house may be several storeys high, two or three rooms deep, and optionally contain a basement and attic.
-In this configuration, a terraced house may be known as a two-up two-down, having a ground and first floor with two rooms on each.
+In a common, very small, configuration, a terraced house may be known as a two-up two-down, having a ground and first floor with two rooms on each.
 Most terraced houses have a duo pitch gable roof.

 For a typical two-up two-down house, the front room has historically been the parlour, or reception room, where guests would be entertained, while the rear would act as a living room and private area.
 Many terraced houses are extended by a back projection, which may or may not be the same height as the main build.
 A terraced house has windows at both the front and the back of the house; if a house connects directly to a property at the rear, it is a back to back house.
 19th century terraced houses, especially those designed for working-class families, did not typically have a bathroom or toilet with a modern drainage system; instead these would have a privy using ash to deodorise human waste.